HIVE: Evaluating the Human Interpretability of Visual Explanations: Conclusion

-\smallsec{Acknowledgments} This work is supported by the National Science Foundation Grant No. 1763642 to OR, the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award to OR, and the Princeton SEAS and ECE Senior Thesis Funding to NM.
-We thank the authors of~\cite{chen2019protopnet,nauta2021prototree,brendel2019bagnet,selvaraju2017gradcam,hoffmann2021looks} for open-sourcing their code and the authors of~\cite{nauta2021prototree,brendel2019bagnet,hoffmann2021looks,He2015resnet} for sharing their trained models.
-We also thank the AMT workers who participated in our studies, as well as the Princeton Visual AI Lab members (Dora Zhao, Kaiyu Yang, Angelina Wang, and others) who tested our user interface and provided helpful feedback.
+\smallsec{Acknowledgments} This material is based upon work partially supported by the National Science Foundation (NSF) under Grant No. 1763642.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
+We also acknowledge support from the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award (OR), Princeton SEAS Project X Fund (RF, OR), Open Philanthropy (RF, OR), and Princeton SEAS and ECE Senior Thesis Funding (NM).
+We thank the authors of~\cite{brendel2019bagnet,chen2019protopnet,He2015resnet,hoffmann2021looks,nauta2021prototree,selvaraju2017gradcam} for open-sourcing their code and/or trained models.
+We also thank the AMT workers who participated in our studies, anonymous reviewers who provided thoughtful feedback, and Princeton Visual AI Lab members (especially Dora Zhao, Kaiyu Yang, and Angelina Wang) who tested our user interface and provided helpful suggestions.